 - moisturizing face masks

 There is only one – though very important – aspect that needs attention.
 Such products should contain water.
-In addition, all cosmetic products with water-retaining components (hyaluronic acid, glycerin, propylene glycol) are applied only to slightly damp skin, for example, after washing or applying a tonic.
+Hyaluronic Acid and Glycerin is recommended on damp skin.
+For example, after washing or applying a tonic.

 Choose a mask, serum or cream – you decide.
-We remind you that most serums must be “covered” with cream or oil (otherwise they will not work with the desired effectiveness).
+If you choose a serum, you must cover it in cream or oil.
+You will not achieve the preferred result if you do not do this step.
 In addition to those where the manufacturer indicated the possibility of pure use.

 IMPORTANT: For aging or extremely dry skin, it makes sense to apply oil even after a moisturizer.
 The main thing is not to smear it on the face, but to “imprint” or dab it in the skin.